Rolling Volatility

 30 – 60% NormalThe most-occupied band.
 Bitcoin spends the bulk of its trading days here.
 Today's reading sits inside this band.

 Cycle anchors against all three windows surface two patterns.
-First: cycle tops and cycle troughs both produce elevated short-window vol, but tops produce it on the way up (parabolic acceleration) and troughs produce it on the way down (capitulation).
-Second: every cycle peak's 30-day vol has been lower than the previous cycle's, with one structural exception (the 2020 Covid flush, which printed an event-driven peak higher than the 2017 cycle top's).
-The 365-day column compresses monotonically.
+First: cycle tops and cycle troughs both produce elevated short-window vol, but tops produce it on the way up (parabolic acceleration) and troughs produce it on the way down (capitulation) — so a high 30-day reading is regime-agnostic by itself.
+Second: every cycle peak's 30-day vol has been lower than the previous cycle's, with one structural exception — the March 2020 Covid liquidity flush, whose 30-day spike, measured at its peak weeks after the crash, ran above the orderly 2017 blow-off top.
+(Note the Covid row's anchor date catches the onset of the flush, not the peak, so its tabled 30-day reading is far lower than the spike it eventually reached.)
+The 365-day column, immune to single-day events, compresses monotonically down the table.

 DateEventClose (USD)30d · 90d · 365d vol